ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 _Methods_

 -   `checkValidity()` - this returns `true` if the configuration of the `@mention` mapping data is valid and `false` otherwise.
+-   `getMentionedHrefs()` - this returns an array of strings representing the mentioned user URL (`mention-href` property value of the user mapping element) in the current state of the editor.

 #### User mapping element (Non-visible configuration element):